GithHayden/django-mythware/README.md

     2. **Navbar - Pricing** - As a user, I want to be able to easily access, update and delete recipes.
     3. **Navbar - Documentation** - As a user, I want to be able to add new recipes, to contribute to the database of recipes, for other users to access.
     4. **Navbar - Contact** - As a user, I want to be able to contact the website developers to offer feedback and suggestions.
+    5. **Navbar - Mythware** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
-    5. **Navbar - Signup** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    5. **Navbar - Sign Up** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
-    6. **Navbar - Signin** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    6. **Navbar - Sign In** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
     7. **Navbar - Cart** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
     8. **Navbar - Profile** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
-    9. **Navbar - Signout** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    9. **Navbar - Sign Out** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
     10. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
     11. **Navbar - New Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
-    12. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
-    13. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
 3. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story.

 ## Features